Skip to main content

 Supported clientsCursor, Claude Code, Codex, any MCP client.VSCode, Claude Code.

-Add to AGENTS.md so the coding agent doesn’t edit YAML directly (which causes parsing and cache errors).
+Add a spec-driven section to AGENTS.md so the coding agent keeps Momentic tests in sync with feature work.
 See the integration docs.

 Generated artifact side-by-side